Mehrabios/GitHub-Profile-Explorer/README.md

 # GitHub-Profile-Explorer
-Easily discover GitHub profiles.
-Search, find and explore user details, profile pictures and repository statistics.
-Get quick insights into contributors and projects.
+Discover GitHub profiles easily.
+By just searching for the username, you can see the available information including username and user avatar, descriptions and information about the repositories.
 Simplify your GitHub exploration experience.

 ## Description
 Search for a person's username and view information including the user's avatar, username, total repositories, forks, and stars, as well as the person's repository information.